 Bangladesh’s export needs to diversify to mid-tech sectors

-Bangladesh should widen its export base within and beyond the ready-made garment industry by moving into mid-tier technology sectors, said Aditya Gahlaut, head of Asia for Global Trade Services at HSBC.
+Bangladesh should widen its export base within and beyond the ready-made garment industry by moving into mid-tier technology sectors, said Aditya Gahlaut, head of Asia for Global Trade Solutions at HSBC.

 In an interview with The Daily Star during his recent visit to Dhaka, he said exports are vital to the economy, not only for the foreign currencies but also for employment.